-The 2021 Major League Baseball campaign is set to begin Thursday, April 1, with hope for a 162-game regular season.
+The 2021 Major League Baseball campaign began on Thursday, April 1, with a full 162-game regular season underway.
 The return to a full schedule should help player production return to normal levels; as such, stat lines will no longer be impacted as heavily by exaggerated hot or cold stretches at the plate.
-With that in mind, we look at the MLB preseason betting odds to win the American League and National League MVP awards.
+With that in mind, we look at the MLB betting odds to win the American League and National League MVP awards.

-The 60-game 2020 MLB season saw the preseason favorite Los Angeles Dodgers top the Tampa Bay Rays in the World Series.
-Chicago White Sox 1B Jose Abreu was named AL MVP and Atlanta Braves 1B Freddie Freeman took home NL honors.
-Both were longshots to win the award, as Abreu had 2020 pre-season odds of +6000 at William Hill and Freeman was +2500 at BetMGM prior to the start of the shortened campaign.
+The 60-game 2020 MLB season saw Chicago White Sox 1B Jose Abreu named AL MVP and Atlanta Braves 1B Freddie Freeman take home the NL honors.
+Both were long shots to win the award; Abreu had 2020 pre-season odds of +6000 at William Hill and Freeman was +2500 at BetMGM prior to the start of the shortened campaign.

-The page below looks at the 2021 MLB MVP betting odds from the top US sportsbooks, and highlights a few of the favorites and longshots from both leagues.
+The page below looks at the 2021 MLB MVP odds from the top US sportsbooks, and highlights a few of the favorites and long shots from both leagues.
 We also look at how and where to bet on the MVP awards and list the recent winners and their preseason odds.

 MLB MVP odds